William Barton (musician): Media appearances

 Barton featured on the ABC television program, Australian Story in 2007.

 In 2011, he performed and was interviewed by Andrew Ford on The Music Show, along with poet Samuel Wagan Watson.

 Recognition and awards

+In 2022 he was the co-winner of the AACTA Award for Best Original Score in a Documentary, along with Richard Tognetti and Piers Burbrook de Vere, for his work on the soundtrack of the 2021 film River.

 In November 2022, Barton was named Queensland Australian of the Year.

 In 2023, Barton become the first Indigenous artist to receive the Richard Gill Award for distinguished service to Australian music.

 Barton was jointly selected with pianist Tamara Anna Cislowska for the 2004 Freedman Fellowship for Classical Music by the Music Council of Australia.

 In 2004, he was awarded the Brisbane Lord Mayor's Young and Emerging Artists' Fellowship, and the following year he was a metropolitan finalist for the Suncorp Young Queenslander of the Year Award.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.